zenoverflow/omnichain/README.md

 As such, I am archiving this repo.
 The codebase might still be useful to someone as a stepping stone to build something entirely different, so feel free to fork it and build what you like.

+You can find the old documentation for the project in its own repo [here](https://github.com/zenoverflow/omnichain-docs).

 ---

 ## OmniChain